NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

 To toggle whether a player can see scoreboards, use `ScoreboardManager#toggleScoreboard(TabPlayer, boolean)`.
 This will either make scoreboards visible if they are not already, or make them hidden if they are currently visible.

 ## Announcing a scoreboard
-To announce a scoreboard to all players on the server for a given amount of ticks, use `ScoreboardManager#announceScoreboard(String, int)`, which will lookup a scoreboard with the given `String` name, and if one is found, send it to all players for the given `int` ticks.
+To announce a scoreboard to all players on the server for a given number of ticks, use `ScoreboardManager#announceScoreboard(String, int)`, which will look up a scoreboard with the given `String` name, and if one is found, send it to all players for the given `int` ticks.

 # Examples
 ## Example 1 - per-world scoreboards
 We will be using a condition of "equals" (=) type and check for output of `%world%` placeholder.
-If condition is met, player is in that world and scoreboard is displayed.
-If not, checking for next scoreboard's condition.
-If none of the conditions are met, display default scoreboard.
+If condition is met, it means player is in that world and the scoreboard is displayed.
+If not, check for the next scoreboard's condition.
+If none of the conditions are met, display the default scoreboard.
 ```
   scoreboards:
     # start